anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 However, the generic cBRSKI Registrar MAY offer a configuration option to disable either the stateful or stateless mode, which can be useful in a particular deployment.
-A cBRSKI Registrar that is only implemented to support an aforementioned network-wide application or ecosystem profile MAY implement either stateful and/or stateless mode.
+A cBRSKI Registrar that is only implemented to support an aforementioned network-wide application or ecosystem profile MAY implement one of stateful mode, stateless mode, or both.

 ## Notation {#ip-port-notation}